 If you decide to get the certification, you’ll need to have a documented five years of work experience to be eligible.
 There are three exams you’ll have to pass within four years.

 Good news!
-The employment outlook for dental lab technician jobs is expected to grow 13 percent through 2026.
-That means there will be approximately 11,000 new positions open and ready to be filled.
+According to BLS the employment outlook for dental lab technician jobs is expected to grow 9 percent through 2029.
 So, you won’t have to worry about not finding a job once you’re done with school!
-You can expect to start making $22K as your average entry level salary.
-When you’ve worked for a few years, your average yearly income will hit $34K, and after you’ve gained a lot of experience you could earn close to $71,000, that’s what the top 10% earned in 2021 on average.
+You can expect to start making $24,250 as your average entry level salary.
+When you’ve worked for a few years, your average yearly income will hit $37,370, and after you’ve gained a lot of experience you could earn close to $71,000, that’s what the top 10% earned in 2021 on average.
 These numbers are strictly a national average; your salary will be dependent on where you work, what state you’re in, and your level of experience.